 - Secure: Hold the bottle firmly, ensuring the cap is securely positioned against the table edge.

-- Leverage: Use the second bottle’s cap to pry upwards, using the table edge as the fulcrum.
+- make use of: Use the second bottle’s cap to pry upwards, using the table edge as the fulcrum.

 - Pressure: Apply steady, controlled pressure until the cap loosens.